African Volumes (AF), 1842-2010, undated

 Collection restrictions:

 Collection contains electronic records that may need to be reformatted.
-Access copies of electronic records must be accessed in our reading room.
+Access copies of electronic records require special equipment.
 Contact Research Services for access.

 Use & permissions: